Edith Macefield: Legacy

 As she intended, she died at her family home.
 She was buried in Evergreen Washelli Cemetery, Seattle, beside her mother, who had died in 1976 on the same couch as she did.

-Curtis James of Anchor Tattoo, a Ballard tattoo artist, has since created a design based on Macefield's house in remembrance of her, and as a commitment to, "holding on to things that are important to you."
-As of June 2015, more than 30 people were reported to have had the tattoo.

 On May 26, 2009, Disney publicists attached balloons to the roof of Macefield's house, as a promotional tie-in to their film, Up, in which an aging widower's home is similarly surrounded by looming development.
 However, scriptwriting and production on Up began in 2004, two years before Macefield's refusal to sell to the property developers.

 In July 2009, Barry Martin sold the house to real estate investor Greg Pinneo for $310,000.
 Pinneo intended to use the house as an office to run his real estate coaching firm Reach Returns.
 However, on March 13, 2015, the house went through foreclosure auction and was subsequently put back on the market.
 Pinneo had failed to pay back taxes on the house.

 The inaugural Macefield Music Festival was held October 5, 2013, in Ballard.
 The event included multiple musical genres, in several venues.
 The promoters said it "will be an affordable way to explore the current landscape of Seattle music while celebrating the steadfast attitude of the dearly departed Ms. Macefield."

 A 99% Invisible podcast titled "Holdout" (#130) discussed the story of Macefield.

 BBC Radio 4 broadcast a play, The Macefield Plot written by Daniel Thurman, on May 14, 2019, (repeated in June 2021).
 Directed by David Hunter, it starred Siân Phillips as Macefield and Stanley Townsend as Barry Martin.